Trump, JD Vance, Republican lawmakers react to Biden's decision to drop out of presidential race

 President Biden's unprecedented announcement on Sunday that he is dropping out of the 2024 presidential race prompted reactions from both sides of the aisle.

-Here's how Republican Senators, members of Congress, governors and high-profile party members are reacting to the president's decision to leave the race just weeks before the Democratic Convention, handing his endorsement to Vice President Kamala Harris.
+Here's how former President Donald Trump — the 2024 GOP nominee — as well as Republican senators, members of Congress, governors and high-profile party members are reacting to the president's decision to leave the race just weeks before the Democratic Convention, handing his endorsement to Vice President Kamala Harris.

 Former President Donald Trump

+He also announced on social media that he was pulling out of plans for a presidential debate on ABC on Sept.
+10, which he had previously agreed to.

+"Now that Joe has, not surprisingly, has quit the race, I think the Debate, with whomever the Radical Left Democrats choose, should be held on FoxNews, rather than very biased ABC," he wrote.
-In a post to his social media platform, former President Donald Trump, the 2024 Republican presidential nominee, lambasted Mr. Biden.

-"Crooked Joe Biden was not fit to run for president, and is certainly not fit to serve - And never was!"
-Trump wrote.
+Earlier, in a post to his social media platform, Trump lambasted President Biden.
+"Crooked Joe Biden was not fit to run for president, and is certainly not fit to serve - And never was!" he wrote.
 "He only attained the position of President by lies, Fake News, and not leaving his Basement."

-Trump added that "we will suffer greatly because of his presidency," but that Republicans "will remedy the damage."

-In a phone call with CNN minutes after Biden announced his exit from the 2024 race, former Trump said, "He goes down as the single worst president by far in the history of our country."

 In another statement on his social media platform, Trump wrote, "Crooked Joe Biden is the Worst President, by far, in the History of our Nation.
 He has done everything possible to destroy our Country, from our Southern Border, to Energy Dominance, National Security, International Standing, and so much more."